Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 What about Southeast Asia?

-While none of Thailand’s regional neighbours are permanent members of the OECD, Singapore, Malaysia, Thailand, Vietnam, and Indonesia have all signed up to the four minimum standards of BEPS – Action Plan 5 on Harmful Tax Practices, Action Plan 6 on the Prevention of Tax Treaty Abuse, Action Plan 13 on Country-By-Country Reporting and Action Plan 14 on Mutual Agreement Procedures.
+Neither Thailand nor its regional neighbours are permanent members of the OECD.
+However, Thailand and neigboring countries like Singapore, Malaysia, Thailand, Vietnam, and Indonesia have all signed up to the four minimum standards of BEPS – Action Plan 5 on Harmful Tax Practices, Action Plan 6 on the Prevention of Tax Treaty Abuse, Action Plan 13 on Country-By-Country Reporting and Action Plan 14 on Mutual Agreement Procedures.

 Which companies will be affected?

 The short answer is everyone involved in intercompany transactions or who does deals with related parties.
-At least any MNEs and companies with subsidiaries, divisions or parent companies.
 So, don’t worry if you’re a small to medium enterprise, Transfer Pricing will most likely not be a concern unless you engage in intercompany transactions.

-If your company earns more than 200 million Baht in revenue per year, you will need to make an additional disclosure.
-This further complicates the issue.
+If your company earns more than 200 million Baht in revenue per year, you will need to make an additional disclosure through the Transfer Pricing Disclosure form.

 Typically, preparing quality Transfer Pricing documentation requires time and effort to capture the correct picture, which cannot be produced overnight.